jorgearayac/enhanced-string-calculator/README.md

 ## F# Implementation comments
 The implementation in **F#** represents a Task for itself.
 In this section I will be writing down my thoughts while learning this language.
 > You may notice in the commits and inline comments in the `string_calculator.fs` file that I am constantly comparing the commands in F# to those in Python.

+> In the Task 2 implementation I noticed that `.Split(",")` automatically allows the `add()` method to handle multiple number of inputs.
+I wonder if there are other methods in F# that make the implementation easier.